TluwaniMS/kubernetes-quick-guide/README.md

 In the Kubernetes system, a Kubernetes object refers to an entity used by the Kubernetes API to depict the state of your cluster.
 Typically, a Kubernetes object serves as a "record of intent," allowing you to convey your desired configuration for a specific aspect of your cluster's workload.
 By creating an object, you are essentially informing the Kubernetes system about your cluster's desired state for that particular workload component.

+### The .yaml Kubernetes object file must include these mandatory fields.:

+#### apiVersion:

+The version of the Kubernetes API  you’re utilizing to generate the object.

+#### Kind:

+The type of object you wish to create.

+#### metadata:

+The provided information consists of data that serves the purpose of uniquely identifying an object.
+This includes a string of characters representing a name, a UID (unique identifier), and an optional namespace.

+#### spec:

+What state you desire for the object.

+`NB!` Each Kubernetes object has a unique object spec format that varies and includes nested fields specific to that particular object.

 * ### Deployment:

 A Kubernetes deployment serves as an API object responsible for overseeing a replicated application, usually achieved by running stateless Pods.
 Each replica is represented by a Pod, and these Pods are distributed across the cluster's nodes.